tahikato/tahikato/README.md

     "Data Science"
   ]

-currently_learning: ["Data Science and NodeRed"]
+currently_learning: ["Java","CPP"]
-goals_for_year: ["finish 15-20 projects and do an intership at a tech startup"]
+goals_for_year: ["finish 15-20 big projects and do an intership at a tech startup"]
-hobbies: ["Gaming, Movies, Reading, Making Money"]
+hobbies: ["Coding, Writing, Reading"]
 ```

 <!---